Hearing Disabilities - Fact Sheet

 You can file a complaint with your health plan.
 The phone number is on your membership card.
 You may also learn more and File a Complaint online or call the Help Center at 1-888-466-2219.
 TTY 1-877-688-9891

-Do I have a right to communication assistance?
+Do I have a right to communication access?

 Yes, if you have a disability.
-California health laws and the Americans with Disabilities Act protect your rights.
+The federal Americans with Disabilities Act along with other California laws protect your rights.

 No. There is no cost to you.